Loreto College Grounds & Garden - Heritage

 Mary Ward was a 17th Century Yorkshire woman who lived during the period of Catholic persecution.
 She went to St. Omer in the Netherlands and established the Institute of the Blessed Virgin Mary in 1609.
 Her vision was to establish a community of self-governing women free from the traditional cloister with a mission to educate girls in the spirit of “freedom, justice and sincerity”.

 The sculpture was created by Meliesa Judge and installed at the beginning of the school year in 2008.
 Each Loreto school in Australia has a Mary Ward sculpture.

-The little Cemetery Chapel built in around 1882 and dedicated to St. Joseph for whom Mother Gonzaga Barry had a special devotion.
+The little Cemetery Chapel was built in around 1882 and dedicated to St Joseph for whom Mother Gonzaga Barry had a special devotion.

 The founder of Loreto Sisters in Australia, Mother Gonzaga Barry, was buried in this cemetery in 1915.
 During her lifetime Loreto was established in Ballarat, Portland, Hamilton, South Melbourne, Sydney, Perth and Adelaide.
 Mother Gonzaga believed in giving girls a liberal education from kindergarten to tertiary level.
 She was at the forefront of education in Australia with her establishment of kindergartens and teacher training colleges.

 Also buried in the Cemetery are Sister Gertrude Quinn (c.1820-1882), who came to Australia with Mother Gonzaga, and Sister Scholastica Manning (1867-1886) who had only been at Mary’s Mount for two years and was professed on her death bed.

 A memorial to a student who died while at school in 1890, Ethel Cameron, is also in the Cemetery, as is a memorial to the pioneer sisters.

 A statue of Mary is a memorial to the second Provincial, Mother Stanislaus Mulhall.

 Statue of St Michael